 All students are classified as either a resident of the State of California or non-resident when applying for admission.
 A

-Persons who are 18 years of age or older (adults) establish residency in accor-dance with EC 68017 (see above).
+Persons who are 18 years of age or older (adults) establish residency in accordance with EC 68017 (see above).
+Adult residency begins after the 18th birthdate with EC 68017 (see above).
 Adult residency begins after the 18th birthday.

 - Married minors may establish their own residence.